rearc-data/fred-existing-home-sales-exhoslusm495s/product-description.md

 This dataset contains a historical time-series data of National Association of Realtors, Existing Home Sales [EXHOSLUSM495S] starting from `2019-11-01`.
 The data represents the Number of Units, Seasonally Adjusted Annual Rates.
 Existing-home sales are based on closing transactions of single-family, townhomes, condominiums and cooperative homes.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).

+The included dataset contains the following columns:

+`date, EXHOSLUSM495S`

+The `EXHOSLUSM495S` column represents the number of units(houses) sold at the time of the corresponding `date`.

 ### More Information
 - Source: